 What is a personal statement for The Scholarship?

-A personal statement is a summary of your accomplishments, talents, interests, and objectives that are often included in applications for universities or scholarships or on resumes. it’s a sample of writing (often about 2 pages) that describes you to the simplest of your abilities, your reasons for selecting the course you’ve got chosen, your research interests, your goals and therefore the creative ways you’ll add value to the program you’re applying to.
+A personal statement is a summary of your accomplishments, talents, interests, and objectives that are often included in applications for universities or scholarships or on resumes. it’s a sample of writing (often about 2 pages) that describes you to the simplest of your abilities, your reasons for selecting the course you’ve got chosen, your research interests, your goals, and therefore the creative ways you’ll add value to the program you’re applying to.

-The purpose of the private statement is to supply a chance for those reviewing applications to find out more about you, your education goals, and the way the scholarship will assist you to continue your education.
+The purpose of the privacy statement is to supply a chance for those reviewing applications to find out more about you, your education goals, and the way the scholarship will assist you to continue your education.